 There are a lot of credit repair scams out there, and it can be hard to tell which ones are legitimate.
 There are many ways to identify these scams, but the most important thing is to know what your credit score is.

-It is important to know what your credit score is because that will determine how much work you need done.
+It is important to know what your credit score is because that will determine how much work you need to be done.
 If your score is below 650, then the best option for you would be to get a secured card or a loan.
 If your credit score falls between 650-700 then the first thing you should do is pay off any debt that has a balance over 50%.
-If your score falls between 700-750 then it might be worth looking into consolidating all of your debt into one low interest loan.
+If your score falls between 700-750 then it might be worth looking into consolidating all of your debt into one low-interest loan.

 Top 5 signs of a credit repair scam

 Credit repair scams are a huge problem in the US.
-They can be hard to spot, but with these five signs you can make sure that you are not being scammed.
+They can be hard to spot, but with these five signs, you can make sure that you are not being scammed.

 1. They guarantee results